House prices post record rise in May as Toronto chill yet ‘to be seen’

 “The dichotomy of the Canadian residential market is more obvious than ever,” he said in a research report.

-The strength of the Canadian market is clearly driven by the GTA, Hamilton, Victoria and other regions in Ontario in the “golden horseshoe” area surrounding the GTA, he said, which all have double-digit year-over-year price gains.
+The strength of the Canadian market is clearly driven by Victoria, the GTA, Hamilton, and other regions in Ontario in the “Golden Horseshoe” area surrounding the GTA, he said, which all have double-digit year-over-year price gains.

 Montreal and Quebec City also posted significant price gains in May, according to the index, with Montreal prices rising 1.07 per cent over April while Quebec City saw prices climb 1.9 per cent in May.

 For the first time this month, Teranet also surveyed 15 additional markets not included in the national composite index total, including 12 located in Ontario.
-The data showed Sudbury was the the only Ontario market not recording a gain in May, with prices falling 1.9 per cent over April.Report Typo/Error
+The data showed Sudbury was the only Ontario market not recording a gain in May, with prices falling 1.9 per cent over April.Report Typo/Error

 Follow @JMcFarlandGlobeon Twitter: